 She said child care programs statewide have proven to be able to adapt to the pandemic in regard to keeping kids safe by ramping up sanitation, wearing masks and social distancing.
 She encouraged families who could to return to care.

-The traditional models for anticipating supply and demand of care “are no longer relevant,” DCYF communications director Debra Johnson said in August.
+The traditional models for anticipating supply and demand of care “are no longer relevant” amid the pandemic, DCYF communications director Debra Johnson said in August.

 “Child care capacity has temporarily decreased, while demand for child care slots has also decreased.
 Families are choosing to keep their children home,” she said.